 But which keyword research metrics should you consider?
 Let’s explore the seven best practices that we believe you should follow for keyword research success.

 Average Monthly Search volume is among the most frequently used metrics for keyword research.
 Keyword Planner from Google AdWords shows the average monthly searches for any given keyword.

-Using exact match for a keyword gives you a precise representation of the actual volume of searches.
-To arrive at more accurate 12-month search volume, it is recommended to segment monthly search volumes and manually average them.
+Using an exact match for a keyword gives you a precise representation of the actual volume of searches.
+To arrive at a more accurate 12-month search volume, it is recommended to segment monthly search volumes and manually average them.
 Keyword planner doesn’t include search volume for keyword phrases that are auto-corrected.
-Alternately you can also use tools like Moz, SemRush, and Spyfu to arrive at the monthly search volume.
+Alternatively, you can also use tools like Moz, SemRush, and Spyfu to arrive at the monthly search volume.

 Keywords with higher search volume will attract more traffic but are likely to be more competitive.
 If you are a brand-new website, then you should target keywords with low search volume to establish domain authority.

 Domain authority is a concept termed by Moz.
 Domain authority evaluates the strength of the website on a logarithmic scale of 0-100.
 Moz uses over 40 to determine domain authority including site link profile.
 Your site link profile accounts for both inbound and outbound links.
 High-quality links are required to develop a strong link profile.

 To use search volume efficiently follow the below best practices: